fbernutz/die-himmelstraeumerin-blog/Content/posts/welcome-sketchnotes.md

 - the **date**, when I created the sketchnote, which is used to sort the list of sketchnotes
 - the **description**, which is also used as alt tag for the sketchnote
 - **tags**, which can be used to find other sketchnotes
-- the **path to the thumbnail image**
+- the **path to the thumbnail image***
 - the **title**, which can't be generated from the image name

-I remove the part `-small` from the thumbnail image path to get the path to the original image and add a HTML structure around the full size image.
-This is done one time in code and doesn't have to be adapted for other sketchnotes.
+*I remove the part `-small` from the thumbnail image path to get the path to the original image and add a HTML structure around the full size image.
+This is done once in code and doesn't have to be adapted for other sketchnotes.

 ## How do I add a new sketchnote?